-\textbf{Retrieval-based prompting is competitive, especially after fine-tuning.} Retrieving persona-relevant preferences \emph{without} trait labels is challenging.
+\textbf{Contrastive fine-tuning is necessary for persona-aware retrieval.} Retrieving persona-relevant preferences \emph{without} trait labels is challenging.
 Above, we assume access to trait annotations for both queries and preferences; when such labels are unavailable, retrieval augmentation is a practical alternative.
 Using a pretrained retriever (\autoref{table:experiment_prediction_accuracy}, row (D)) yields 30.5\% accuracy—below label-based setups (rows (A)--(C)) but already better than using no preferences or mixed preferences in~\autoref{table:experiment1}.
 This gap is largely because the pretrained retriever favors semantic similarity over persona consistency.
 Our Fine-tuning substantially improves performance to 43\%, suggesting the retriever learns to retrieve trait-aligned preferences.
 That said, retrieval still lags behind Few-shot and Reminder prompting, because the retriever has no direct supervision for what constitutes the “correct trait” supporting preference for a given question.
 Due to time constraints, we only evaluated a DPR-style retriever; we expect that more persona-aware retrieval methods could further close this gap.